Where do you work?

 When you arrive at Frequency Tattoo Co, you'll fill out a consent form in the lobby while I set up my station.
 Then I will bring you (and maximum one person if you have someone with you) back to the tattoo area.
 Then we will typically put on a stencil of the outline of the tattoo, which we can adjust and replace if we need to.
 Once you are satisfied about the placement, I will make the tattoo, and then I will put a bandage on your tattoo, and we will go over care instructions.

 You will receive written aftercare instructions as well as oral instructions the day of your appointment.
 I can describe the instructions generally here: You will take the bandage off after you get home or after two hours, whichever is longer.
 You will not ever re-bandage your tattoo.
 You'll wash your tattoo with unscented antibacterial soap, warm water, and your clean hands.
-Then you will let your tattoo air dry or you can blot your tattoo dry with a clean paper towel.
-I usually get a roll of paper towels that I only use for my healing tattoo.
-Once your tattoo is clean and dry and your hands are clean and dry, you apply a minimal amount of A&D ointment or Aquaphor ointment.
-For the first four days, you will clean, dry, and moisturize your tattoo with ointment at least 2-3 times per day.
-After the first four days, for the remainder of the healing process, which may be about two weeks or may be longer, you will clean, dry, and moisturize your tattoo with unscented skin lotion such as Lubriderm.
-Your tattoo will potentially scab and peel.
-You should not pick at it or scratch it.
-You can exercise or sweat while using your good judgement and cleaning the tattoo afterwards.
-You should not let your healing tattoo touch any shared gym equipment, or any other surface, or any other person or animal, or any bodily fluid, etc. You should keep your healing tattoo away from direct sun.
-Don't put sunscreen on your tattoo while it is open/healing, but do use sunscreen after it heals for the life of your tattoo.
-It is fine to get your tattoo wet in the sink or shower, but you should not soak your tattoo in a sit-down bath, hot tub, swimming pool, or the ocean while it is healing.
+Then you will let your tattoo air dry, or you can blot your tattoo dry with a clean paper towel.
+(I usually get a fresh roll of paper towels that I only use for my tattoo.)
+Once your tattoo is clean and dry and your hands are still clean and dry, apply a minimal amount of A&D ointment or Aquaphor ointment.
+For the first four days, repeat this process (clean, dry, and moisturize with ointment) at least 2-3 times per day.
+For the next ten days, repeat the same process, but moisturize with unscented skin lotion such as Lubriderm.
+During the healing process your tattoo will peel and maybe form scabs.
+Don’t pick at it or scratch it.
+You can exercise, run, do yoga, etc, but use good judgement and clean the tattoo afterwards.
+Don’t let your healing tattoo touch any shared gym equipment, or any other surface, or any other person or animal, or any bodily fluid, etc. You should keep your healing tattoo away from direct sun.
+Don't put sunscreen on your tattoo while it is healing, but do use sunscreen after it heals for the life of your tattoo.
+It is fine to get your tattoo wet in the shower, but you should not soak your tattoo in a sit-down bath, hot tub, swimming pool, or the ocean while it is healing.
 Continue cleaning and moisturizing your tattoo until it feels like normal skin.
 You can always call the shop at 267-331-8804 or email me at firstname.lastname@example.org with questions (please put AFTERCARE in the subject line so it stands out).
 Of course if you have any concern about possible infection you should contact your doctor.

 After your tattoo is healed, I would love to see how it looks.
 Please send me a picture or stop by the shop so I can see the tattoo in person.
 If either you or I feel it needs any touch up, I offer one free touch-up within the first year.
 If you post any pictures on social media please tag me @justinturkus or #justinturkustattoos.